 Because of increased communication between physicians, test and procedure results will be shared easily and quickly, resulting in fewer double orders of the same test.
 Better care for chronic conditions also results in greater health and, hence, decreased hospital or urgent care visits and potentially, fewer medications.
 All of these factors will impact the amount paid out by patients.
-Additionally, patients who stay within the HFACO for 15% of their care during a calendar year will receive a check from Medicare, rewarding them for their loyalty.

 How can a Medicare patient start receiving their care from the HFACO?